-Fifteen turtles were rescued during the 2022-23 season by NTP volunteers and staff.
-All except one were in the NW Cape division.
-Eight of the turtles became lost or disorientated behind the sand dunes, five turtles were wedged or stuck in the rocks on the shoreline, and two were flipped onto their backs after falling off a small rocky cliff edge (Table 3).
+Fifty-two turtles were rescued during the 2023-24 season by NTP volunteers and staff.
+All were in the NW Cape division.
+Eleven of the turtles became lost or disorientated behind the sand dunes, 31 turtles were wedged or stuck in the rocks on the shoreline, and 10 were flipped onto their backs after falling off a small rocky cliff edge or sand embankment (Table 4).